FNALssi/spack-mpd/doc/Installation.md

 # Installing MPD

+   Note: if you installed Spack with the `bootstrap` script from `fermi-spack-tools`, this will already have been done for you.

 1. Clone the [`spack-mpd` repository](https://github.com/knoepfel/spack-mpd).
 2. Invoke `spack config edit config` and add the following to your configuration:
     ```yaml